jacksonh/manos/docs/installation.md

 Layouts
 -------

-Layouts are the files that are copied to your new application directory when you use the manos -init command.
+Layouts are the files that are copied to your new application directory when you use the manos --init command.

 Installing from source